bassanilab/NewAnce/README.md

 This class can be used to calculate and export prior score histograms for NewAnce.
 It is implemented in a memory efficient way, so it can be run with many (100's) Comet .pep.xml files.
 The prior score histograms can then be imported by NewAnce with the -readH option in case NewAnce is run with only a few .pep.xml files, which do not contain sufficient PSMs to calculate the score histograms accurately.
-Histograms will be writte to a subfolder names 'histos' in the output directory specified with the -outD option.
-The file will be named outputTag_Z1.txt for charge 1, for example.
+Histograms will be written to the output directory specified with the -outD option.
+There will be a histogram file for each charge x, which will be named outputTag_Zx.txt.

 Printing CometHistogramCalculator options: